Case Study

 A collaborative out-of-area preceptee working group was created to identify all mental health and learning disability nursing courses across the UK.
 LYPFT define out of area as a student and university that does not already have a relationship with the trust in the immediate geographical area.

-To engage with third year students set to graduate in the summer of 2023 the trust built relationships with the graduate employment teams at higher education institutes (HEIs) which have sites across the country, ranging from Bradford, Birmingham, Hull, Huddersfield, Staffordshire, Sheffield, Kings College London, Scarborough, Manchester, Essex and Kingston.
+To engage with third year students set to graduate, the trust built relationships with the graduate employment teams at higher education institutes (HEIs) which have sites across the country, ranging from Bradford, Birmingham, Hull, Huddersfield, Staffordshire, Sheffield, Kings College London, Scarborough, Manchester, Essex and Kingston.

 These relationships supported additional promotion and marketing of events including recruitment and careers events, online meetings with careers advisors and information webinars for students.
 The events were advertised across universities’ intranets, websites, notice boards, and social media channels as well as externally.